Jaber-Valinejad/Transmission-line-design-package/README.md

 provinces in Iran have witnessed a climate change and an increase in air pollu- tion.
 This problem increases outages and losses in transmission and overhead distribution network.
 Moreover, traditional and empirical methods have been used for insulation coordination in past decades.
-As a result, research is needed on the regional power line isolation, revision of insulated surface design, and the number of insulators used.
-In this paper, a specialized software was used for checking existing lines in Mazandaran and Golestan Regional Power.
+In this project, a specialized software was used for checking existing lines in Mazandaran and Golestan Regional Power.
 Insu- lation computations and isolation studies using MATLAB software were used to present solutions for transmission and overhead distribution networks.
 This spe-